IgniteInteractiveStudio/SLSharp/README.md

 Dependencies
 ------------

-SL# currently depends on OpenTK and Mono.Reflection, as well as System.Drawing for certain drawing primitives.
+SL# currently depends Mono.Cecil and ICSharpCode, as well as additional dependencies for the Bindings.

-We plan to abstract shader language generation so that we can support both OpenTK and XNA (that is, GLSL and HLSL) in the future.

 Issues
 ------